By Rasheed Clarke

 “The biggest misconception from what I can see is that an ostomy is this dirty thing.
 That you’re going to smell, that you’re constantly going to have leaks,” says Eric.
 “I had the same misconceptions early on too because I didn’t know how the ostomy appliance worked.
 I didn’t know it was going to contain the odour, or that I could shower and it wouldn’t just fall off.
 I can go about my day normally, and in fact I do more now than I did before my surgery.”

 For anyone new to life with an ostomy, and for experienced ostomates who may be going through a hard time, Eric’s advice is to seek out information, understand why issues may be occurring, and talk to others who may hold the solutions.
 And through those issues, it’s important to seek security in your sense of self.

 “Start accepting the new normal, because you didn’t change – just the way you go to the bathroom changed.”

-For more information on living with ostomy, download our brochure, "Better than Ever: Living Life with an Ostomy".
+For more information on living with an ostomy, visit our ostomy page here.